Happy-Ferret/react-portal/readme.md

 );
 ```

-You can notice that you have the full control over the state of the Portal component.
-You can also redefine every style, internal components or text label of your portal instance.
+You can notice that you have the full control over the state of the Portal component, every components style and very internal components or text label of your portal instance.

-The list of overridable styles is passed to the `style` props of `<Portal />`, default style can be found [here](https://github.com/mathieuancelin/react-portal/blob/master/src/api/style/index.js)
+The list of overriden styles is passed through the `style` props of `<Portal />`, default style can be found [here](https://github.com/mathieuancelin/react-portal/blob/master/src/api/style/index.js)

-The list of overridable graphical components is passed to the `components` props of `<Portal />`, default components list can be found [here](https://github.com/mathieuancelin/react-portal/tree/master/src/api/components)
+The list of overriden graphical components is passed through the `components` props of `<Portal />`, default components list can be found [here](https://github.com/mathieuancelin/react-portal/tree/master/src/api/components)

 *You are not obliged to use React to instanciate the Portal or to write Widgets.
 Vanilla JS API are also available* but you are obliged to use `React` to redefine internal components of your `<Portal />` instance